KentaaNL/buckaruby/README.md

 }

 response = gateway.setup_transaction(options)

+transaction = response.transaction_id  # use this for the recurrent transaction
 ```

 The response will include a `transaction_id` which you must use to make a recurrent transaction: